> > < <

 429-4v SUPER Cobra Jet (SCJ) with Ram Air and Drag Pack

-Charger Daytona, and Road Runner Superbird, but faster
+Charger Daytona, and Road Runner Superbird, but much quicker and faster

 Unrestored and extremely original factory muscle

 with its original engine still under the hood